Search the site:

 Head back to Timecounts & visit the “Opportunities” page to secure your spot

-Your volunteer hours accumulate towards a pass to the Festival, plus we’ve introduced more rewards, like every volunteer now gets free access to our Virtual Fest.
+• Your volunteer hours accumulate towards a pass to the Festival, plus we’ve introduced more rewards, like every volunteer now getting free access to our Virtual Fest.
 Yep, that’s an entire week of films from the comfort of your couch.

 Pass types: